oplS17projects/RCat/README.md

 >If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 We will be building a set of data from a mapping of common ports to their services.
-This list will be used by the machine object to make a best guess at what the port might be running if open. http://web.mit.edu/rhel-doc/4/RH-DOCS/rhel-sg-en-4/ch-ports.html
+This list will be used by the machine object to make a best guess at what the port might be running if open.
+Method for storage and retrieval of this information is undecided at this point. http://web.mit.edu/rhel-doc/4/RH-DOCS/rhel-sg-en-4/ch-ports.html

 We will also be building out a series of virtual machines in a private subnet to be used as target machines for our demonstration and testing.